sofiangrh/Classic-Niadh/README.md

 # Description:
 Based on the Classic themes, although they are based on the modern Murrine engine they look nothing like old systems.
-It's colour theme able so please do feel free to change it.
+It's colour theme able so please feel free to change it.
 Enjoy :)

 # Screenshot
 <img src="http://gnome-look.org/CONTENT/content-pre1/121662-1.png" height="480" width="640">